Unwind at Natchez Trace State Park

 While you’re there, be sure to check out Pin Oak Lake, the largest of the four lakes at 690 acres.
-Ranger-led pontoon boat rides leave the dock to enjoy vivid fall foliage and savor the outdoors on weekends during October with the exception of October 27.
+Ranger-led pontoon boat rides leave the dock to enjoy vivid fall foliage and savor the outdoors on weekends during October.
 Each cruise is free and carries nine people but you’ll need to reserve your seat for a morning or sunset ride by emailing Alisha.Weber@tn.gov.

 Pin Oak Lake has an RV campground with 79 sites, five camping cabins, a modern inn with 47 single, double and suite units, swimming pool, restaurant, two boat ramps, hiking trails and 10 lake front villas.